-The Transfer Scholarship is awarded to students who meet the Benedict College transfer admission criteria, are first-time transfers, have earned a minimum of 30 transferable credits from an accredited institution of higher learning, and have an average GPA of 2.7.
-These students are eligible to receive a transfer scholarship based on the amounts listed below.
+The Transfer Scholarship is awarded to students who meet the Benedict College transfer admission criteria, are first-time transfers, have earned a minimum of 30 transferable credits from an accredited institution of higher learning, and have an average GPA of 2.5.
+Students applying to Benedict College through an articulation agreement will receive full consideration for these scholarships.
+Transfer students are eligible to receive a transfer scholarship based on the criteria listed below.
 The award will be renewable for up to three years, as long as students remain continuously enrolled full-time in good academic standing.

-GPA and Awards Amounts
+GPA Criteria and Awards Amounts

-- GPA of 2.7 2.99 will be awarded up to \$3,500 per academic year - GPA of 3.0 or higher will be awarded up to \$5,500 per academic year
+• GPA of 2.5 - 2.99 will be awarded up to \$3,500 per academic year

+• GPA of 3.0 - or higher will be awarded up to \$5,500 per academic year